Table of Contents

 The Art of Milling Your Own Flour

 If you’ve decided to take the plunge into home milling, you’re about to experience a kitchen revolution.
-There is something deeply satisfying about hearing the hum of a grain mill and smelling the warm, nutty aroma of flour that was a seed just thirty seconds ago.
+There is something deeply satisfying about hearing the hum of a classic grain mill and smelling the warm, nutty aroma of flour that was a seed just thirty seconds ago.

 When you mill at home, you’ll notice that your flour is "thirstier" than store-bought flour.
 Because the bran is still intact and hasn't been dried out by long-term storage, it absorbs more liquid.